Knack Glossary

 You'll want to add a field for each different type of data you want to store for your table.

-Tip: You can learn more about fields here
+Tip: To learn more about fields, see our article here

 Records